narimanjahanshahi/narimanjahanshahi/README.md

-- 👋 Hi, I’m @narimanjahanshahi
+- 👋 Hi, I’m Nariman Jahanshahi
-- 👀 I’m interested in ...
+- 👀 I’m interested in almost everything
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C#, JavaScript, SQL, HTML, CSS, Bootstrap, Tailwind, NodeJs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me nariman.j.2008@gmail.com

 <!---
 narimanjahanshahi/narimanjahanshahi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.